deficollective/defiscan/src/content/protocols/binance-staked-eth/ethereum.md

 ![Overview of Binance Staked ETH](../diagrams/binance-wbeth-overview.png)

 The protocol relies on Externally Owned Accounts (EOAs) to function correctly.
-Those accounts need to provide exchange rates for `ETH` to `wBETH` and liquidity for withdrawals. `ETH` deposited in the contract can be sent out to an EOA for deposits in the Ethereum Proof-of-Stake network.
+Those accounts need to provide exchange rates for `ETH` to `wBETH` and liquidity for withdrawals. `ETH` deposited in the contract can withdrawn to the [Binance EOA 7](#all-permission-owners) for deposits in the Ethereum Proof-of-Stake network by calling `moveToStakingAddress`.
 This process is not documented and entirely up to Binance, as mentioned in their [Terms of services](https://www.binance.com/en/terms-ETH-2-0-staking).

 When withdrawing their `ETH` (_unwrapping_ their `wBETH` back to `ETH`), the request is forwarded to the `UnwrapToken` contract that enforces a 7-day delay.
-EOAs acting as operators need to allocate liquidity to this contract to address the withdrawals.
+EOAs acting as operators ([Binance EOA 3 and 6](#all-permission-owners)) need to allocate liquidity to this contract to address the withdrawals.

-The`ExchangeRateUpdator` allows another EOA to update the `ETH`/`wBETH` rate arbitrarily, this rate determines how much `wBETH` will users receive when depositing, and how much `ETH` they will receive when withdrawing.
+The`ExchangeRateUpdator` allows the [Binance EOA 3](#all-permission-owners) to update the `ETH`/`wBETH` rate arbitrarily, this rate determines how much `wBETH` will users receive when depositing, and how much `ETH` they will receive when withdrawing.
+Users need to trust that the rate is set correctly.

 # Dependencies